How to apply to the Nature Heritage Fund

-Applications must be on the official application form and accompanied by the required supporting material.
-Provide the original as well as six copies of the form and all supporting material.
+Your application must be on the official application form and accompanied by the required supporting material.
+Provide a full application, preferably electronically.
+Before you submit your application, assess it against the application checklist.

 Funding applications may be for: